Binge Watch: Reproducible Multimodal Benchmarks Datasets for Large-Scale Movie Recommendation on MovieLens-10M and 20M: Introduction and Motivations

-In this paper, we address these gaps by enriching MovieLens-10M (ML-10M) and MovieLens-20M (ML-20M) with multimodal features extracted from movie plots (textual features), movie posters (image features), and movie trailers (acoustic and video features).
-We call these datasets \textbf{\underline{M}}ulti\textbf{\underline{M}}odal \textbf{\underline{M}}ovie\textbf{\underline{L}}ens (M$^3$L for short).
-Our datasets preserve the original user–item interactions and rating distributions, avoid heavy core filtering, and provide the highest possible item coverage.
+These issues highlight a gap between the increasing complexity of models and the need for realistic, large-scale benchmarking.
+The lack of standardized datasets and transparent protocols prevents full reproducibility, thus limiting research advancement.
+In this paper, we address these gaps by enriching MovieLens-10M and MovieLens-20M with multimodal features extracted from movie plots (textual), movie posters (images), and movie trailers (acoustic and video).
+We call these datasets \textbf{\underline{M}}ulti\textbf{\underline{M}}odal \textbf{\underline{M}}ovie\textbf{\underline{L}}ens (M$^3$L).
+Our datasets preserve the original user–item interactions, avoid heavy core filtering, and provide the highest possible item coverage.

-To sum up, we provide the following contributions: \textit{(i)} we release M$^3$L-10M and M$^3$L-20M datasets, which enrich MovieLens-10M and MovieLens-20M with multimodal information related to movie plots, posters and trailers; \textit{(ii)} we publicly release the mappings with URLs to access raw data files; \textit{(iii)} we encode data with SOTA encoders and release the extracted features; \textit{(iv)} we perform qualitative and quantitative analysis on the multimodal features.
+To sum up, we provide the following contributions: \textit{(i)} we release M$^3$L-10M and M$^3$L-20M datasets; \textit{(ii)} we publicly release the mappings with URLs to access raw data files to foster reproducibility; \textit{(iii)} we encode data with SOTA encoders and release the ready-to-use extracted features, thus reducing the cost of feature extraction; and \textit{(iv)} we perform qualitative and quantitative analysis on the multimodal features.
+The remainder of this paper discusses our pipeline to enrich ML-10M and ML-20M (Section \ref{sec:metho}), followed by our qualitative and quantitative analyses (Sections \ref{sec:qual_exp} and \ref{sec:qunt_exp}).

-This paper is structured as follows: in Section \ref{sec:rel_works} we analyze how current literature in multimodal RS uses the MovieLens datasets, while in Section \ref{sec:metho} we discuss our pipeline to enrich ML-10M and ML-20M with multimodal features.
-In Sections \ref{sec:qual_exp} and \ref{sec:qunt_exp}, we discuss our qualitative and quantitative analyses, respectively.
-Finally, in Section \ref{sec:concl} we draw some conclusions and sketch future works.